-To provide for a solid footing for interdisciplinary research, all students are required to complete at least two courses that examine children in context (6 credits).
-Typically, students fulfill this requirement by enrolling in two or more of the following four classes: Child Growth & Development, Children and Childhood in Cross-Cultural Perspectives, Youth Identities, History of Childhood or Literary and Cultural Constructions of Childhood.
+To provide for a solid footing for interdisciplinary research, all students are required to complete at least six courses (18 hours) in the Childhood Studies Core Curriculum, in addition to the Methods, Theories of Childhood, and Proseminar requirements outlined above.
+Typically, students fulfill this requirement by enrolling in courses offered by Childhood Studies faculty under departmental course numbers (i.e., 56:163).
+These courses may include, among others, Child Growth & Development, Children and Childhood in Cross-Cultural Perspectives, Postcolonial Childhoods, Youth Identities, Children and Cinema, History of Childhood, Visual and Material Cultures of Childhood, Children's Geographies, Literary and Cultural Constructions of Childhood, Play and Play Theory.
 Other seminars may be substituted for the above, with permission of the DGS.
-The overriding concern behind this requirement is to encourage students to take courses offered in a variety of disciplines.